Please provide your zip code to see plans in your area.

 If you elect for your Part C or Part D premiums to be paid from your Social Security benefits and that doesn’t happen – thereby resulting in a delinquency on your part – your plan must work with Medicare to determine the reason and attempt to resolve the issue.
 During this time, you cannot be disenrolled from your plan.
 Similarly, if your Part D premium is paid by a State Pharmacy Assistance Program, your plan must work with the SPAP to resolve the issue and cannot disenroll you automatically.

 Medicare eligibility begins at 65, whereas full retirement age for Social Security doesn’t start until 66, 67, or somewhere in between, depending on your year of birth.
-Therefore, it’s common for seniors to enroll in Medicare without signing up for Social Security.
+Therefore, it’s common for seniors to enroll in Medicare without signing up for Social Security (it’s possible to start receiving Social Security benefits as early as age 62, but the monthly payment amount is lower; some enrollees choose to wait until they’re older in order to maximize their monthly Social Security check).

-If that’s your situation, and you can’t have your premiums deducted from your benefits, automating the process via recurring debits or credit card payments is the best way to avoid accidentally falling behind on Medicare bills and putting your coverage at risk of termination.
+If that’s your situation, and you can’t have your premiums deducted from your Social Security benefits during the first year or two that you’re enrolled in Medicare, automating the process via recurring debits or credit card payments is the best way to avoid accidentally falling behind on Medicare bills and putting your coverage at risk of termination.